warbe-maker/VBA-Message/README.md

     On Error GoTo eh
     Dim DemoMessage     As String

     DemoMessage = "The message : The ""Box"" service displays one string just like the VBA MsgBox.
-However, the monospaced" & vbLf & _
+However, the mono-spaced" & vbLf & _
                   "              option allows a better layout for an indented text like this one for example.
 It should also be noted" & vbLf & _
                   "              that there is in fact no message width limit." & vbLf & _ "The buttons : 7 buttons in 7 rows are possible each with any caption string or a VBA MsgBox value.
 The latter may" & vbLf & _